-The Rose House is situated on a 580 hectare farm between Fouriesburg and Clarens on the S 325.
+The Rose House is situated on a 580 hectare farm between Fouriesburg and Clarens on the S325 and offers guests a selection of self catering or bed and breakfast accommodation.
 The main sandstone house was built in 1923 from local sandstone and has recently been restored.
-The Rose House sleeps 14 in en suite accommodation, all with verandahs overlooking the garden, vineyards or farm fields.
+The Rose House sleeps 12 in en suite accommodation, all with verandahs overlooking the garden, vineyards or farm fields.
 We offer peace, quiet, good food and no television.
 The winters are cold and snow can be experienced so heaters, wood fires, thick duvets, electric blankets and red wine are provided.
 At Afriski in Lesotho, you can spend the day skiing or snowboarding from June to the end of August.
 There are wonderful walks or hikes, both on the farm or nearby.
 Horse riding can be arranged.
 Over 120 bird species have been sighted within our Pentad.

 Boutique Vineyard and cellar available to book.